Does your condom really fit you? Learn how to correctly measure your penis to find the perfect condom size!

 Even though most guys have measured their penis at least once in their lives out of curiosity or bragging rights, the chances are it was not a precise measurement.
 Taking a minute or two to get an accurate measurement is totally worth it, as it could increase your level of pleasure and protection for years to come.

 Before we get started on your penis measurement process, there is an important note about your penis length measurement versus the length measurement of a condom.
-Please take the reservoir tip and space for ejaculate into consideration when choosing the length of condom you’d like to purchase.
+Please take the reservoir tip (if the condom has one) and space for ejaculate into consideration when choosing the length of condom you’d like to purchase.

 Follow these 5 easy steps and you will have a much better chance of finding your perfect fit!
 Happy measuring!